thinkoid/lbp/README.md

 `src/utils.cpp`.

 I copied Eric Niebler's getline range code and adapted it to fetching frames from a `cv::VideoCapture` object.
-It's sweet:
+It allows for some sweetness:

     cv::VideoCapture cap = ...
     for (const auto& frame : lbp::getframes_from (cap)) {